 Kappa Geminorum is another multiple star in Gemini.
 It has the stellar classification G8 IIIa and is approximately 143 light years distant from the solar system.
 The star is 78 times more luminous than the Sun.
-It has an apparent visual magnitude of 3.57.
+It has an apparent magnitude of 3.57.

 λ Geminorum (Lambda Geminorum)